-The graduation ceremony is held at the end of the Fall and Spring semester.
-Although participation is optional, graduates are encouraged to participate in the ceremony so that the faculty and staff may publicly express congratulations to each student for successfully achieving a certificate or degree.
+The graduation ceremony is held at the end of the spring and fall semester.
+Although participation is optional, graduates are encouraged to participate in the ceremony so faculty and staff may publicly express congratulations to each student for successfully achieving a certificate or degree.
 Honors braids and Highest Honors medallions will be awarded at graduation.
 If a graduate cannot attend, honors awards are available in the Admissions and Records Office upon request.
 GED graduates will also be recognized at the graduation ceremony.
 Some workforce programs may hold additional recognition ceremonies.